History of Agency

 Arkansas State Library – History

 The Arkansas Library Commission was established by the Arkansas General Assembly in Act 139 of 1935.
 Funds for its operations were not appropriated until 1937.
 The Commission was authorized to provide guidance to the libraries across the state, to administer state aid to libraries, and to encourage the establishment of county libraries.
-Following a reorganization of state government in 1971, the agency became a division of the Arkansas Department of Education (along with the Educational Television Commission and the Arkansas School for the Blind).
+Following the reorganization of state government by Act 38 of 1971, the Library Commission became a division of the Arkansas Department of Education (along with the Educational Television Commission and the Arkansas School for the Blind).

 Act 489 of 1979 created the Arkansas State Library as a division within the Department of Education, abolished the Library Commission Board and transferred its functions and duties to the State Library Board.
 The Board, which appoints the State Librarian, consists of seven Governor-appointed members.